CecileBris/Fraude_detection/README.md

 Vous y trouverez également un `Report` du même travail effectué sur d'autres données dans le cadre de notre cours de M1 de Python.

-## M2 Scoring 2022
+## M2 Scoring 2022 - détection de fraudes bancaires

 Dans le cadre du M2 Tide (Sorbonne), nous avons retravaillé le projet avec un dernier jeu de données `autorisations.csv`.
-Ce second dossier comporte donc le script, les données, la présentation et le rapport effectué plus récemment.
+Ce second dossier comporte donc le script, les données, la présentation et le rapport effectué plus récemment; avec cette fois-ci pour objectif de prédire le risque de fraudes banciares.

-# Fraud Detection
+# Forecasting from bank data

 This Github contains two folders with similar projects: the goal is to predict the dichotomous variable `Fraud` which is our `Target` - and takes 1 when there is Fraud, 0 otherwise - from a set of other variables.
 To do this, Machine Learning models are used.
 Their performance is then checked with the classically used metrics: Accuracy, Recall and F1-Score; this allows us to choose the model giving the least number of False Negatives.

-## M1 Data Challenge 2021 : UPEC / Sorbonne / ASSAS
+## M1 Data Challenge 2021 : UPEC / Sorbonne / ASSAS - credit default

 In this first file, are available the codes, the final presentation and the data of the 2021 inter-university data Challenge (Assas, Sorbonne and UPEC).
 This data challenge was built in 3 steps: